-Camila Cabello Makes Rare Comment On Shawn Mendes Romance, ‘I Love Him’
+Camila Cabello Makes Rare Comment On Shawn Mendes Romance: ‘I Love Him’

 “I don’t know; people can say whatever they want to say.
 They can speculate, but at the same time, we are going to live our own lives, enjoy it, and fall for each other like nobody is watching,” the “Never Be The Same” singer told Elle.

 Cabello continued, telling the magazine that she loved Mendes and enjoyed working with him.
-After all, the two have collaborated twice, on “Señorita” this year and on “I Know What You Did Last Summer” in 2015 when Mendes had only recently arrived on the pop music scene and Cabello was still a member of the now-defunct Fifth Harmony.
+After all, the two have collaborated twice.
+They released “Señorita” this year and “I Know What You Did Last Summer” in 2015 when Mendes had only recently arrived on the pop music scene and Cabello was still a member of the now-defunct Fifth Harmony.

-The couple seemed to confirm their romance earlier this week when 21-year-0ld Mendes told fans he was in a relationship, though he didn’t exactly give details, per Seventeen.
+The couple seemed to confirm their romance earlier this week when 21-year-old Mendes told fans he was in a relationship, though he didn’t exactly give details, per Seventeen.
 As Celebrity Insider reported, the “If I Can’t Have You” hitmaker and Cabello have been spotted locking lips on several occasions, most recently on Wednesday in Toronto.

-The duo also gave a steamy performance of their chart-topping song at MTV’s video music awards last week, and sent social media scrambling for more information about the couple’s mysterious romance.
+The duo also gave a steamy performance of their chart-topping song at MTV’s Video Music Awards last week, and sent social media scrambling for more information about the couple’s mysterious romance.

 #LiarOutNow from my project, Romance ????https://t.co/5s0hIw9tNt pic.twitter.com/ocZTw2ltO7